Sure, they look all fancy and somewhat professional, but they eventually do more harm then good, therefore they kind of suck!

 After these 5 reasons, you should agree with me that they kind of suck!

-If you still consider using them, think about this: Do you want the best on-page SEO practices for your WordPress site in order to increase your ranking chances, and do you want more users to convert and make more money?
-Or do you want your website to have a cool and fancy slider, which is pretty much useless?
+If you still consider using sliders or carousels on your WordPress website, think about this: Do you want the best on-page SEO practices for your WordPress site in order to increase your ranking chances, and do you want more users to convert and make more money?
+Or do you want your WordPress website to have a cool and fancy slider, which is pretty much useless?

 And don’t forget to share if you enjoyed the post!